-"It's brain surgery"
+"Its brain surgery"

-Cochlear implant is ear surgery, not brain surgery - an internal implant is placed under the skin behind the ear, and an electrode is placed into the inner ear (cochlea).
+Cochlear implant is ear surgery not brain surgery - an internal implant is placed under the skin behind the ear and an electrode is placed into the inner ear (cochlear).
 No part of the brain is touched.

-''If you go through the assessment period, you must get it'' The assessment process is an opportunity to decide if an implant is right for you.
+''If you go through the assessment period you have to get it'' The assessment process is an opportunity to decide if an implant is right for you.
 You can change your mind at any time.